stepanenko/sql-info/README.md

 INSERT INTO SELECT | Copies data from one table into another table IS NULL | Tests for empty values
 IS NOT NULL | Tests for non-empty values
-Continue at... | https://www.w3schools.com/sql/sql_ref_keywords.asp
+JOIN | Joins tables
+LEFT JOIN	| Returns all rows from the left table, and the matching rows from the right table LIKE | Searches for a specified pattern in a column LIMIT	| Specifies the number of records to return in the result set NOT	| Only includes rows where a condition is not true NOT NULL | A constraint that enforces a column to not accept NULL values OR | Includes rows where either condition is true ORDER BY | Sorts the result set in ascending or descending order OUTER JOIN | Returns all rows when there is a match in either left table or right table PRIMARY KEY	| A constraint that uniquely identifies each record in a database table PROCEDURE	| A stored procedure
+RIGHT JOIN | Returns all rows from the right table, and the matching rows from the left table ROWNUM | Specifies the number of records to return in the result set SELECT | Selects data from a database
+SELECT DISTINCT	| Selects only distinct (different) values SELECT INTO	| Copies data from one table into a new table SELECT TOP | Specifies the number of records to return in the result set SET	| Specifies which columns and values that should be updated in a table TABLE	| Creates a table, or adds, deletes, or modifies columns in a table, or deletes a table or data inside a table TOP	| Specifies the number of records to return in the result set TRUNCATE TABLE | Deletes the data inside a table, but not the table itself Continue at... | https://www.w3schools.com/sql/sql_ref_keywords.asp